Appearance

 - Add notes by typing an asterisk (*) in the Node 1 field.

-- For Diameter, right click to open the Pipe Input dialog.
+- For Diameter, right-click to open the Pipe Input dialog.
 Select Insert Nominal Value or Insert Actual Value radio button, choose from lists, and press OK.

-- For Pipe Type, right click to select from a list.
-Select Tools > View All Pipe Types or Edit Common List from the Tools menu to manage pipe type lists.
+- For Pipe Type, right-click to select from a list.
+Select [Tools|View All Pipe Types] or [Tools|Edit Common List] to manage pipe type lists.
 Use arrow keys and OK in the Edit Common List dialog.

 - For Length, type in decimal feet/meters.
-Use the calculator feature by typing a calculation (e.g., 10 6+5) and pressing Enter.
+Use the calculator feature by typing a calculation (e.g., 10'6+5) and pressing Enter.

 - For Fittings, type keyboard shortcuts or right-click to open the Fitting Input dialog box.
 In the dialog, select items from the list, use a number button for quantity, or type in Fixed Pressure Loss (e.g., 5#) or Equivalent Length (e.g., 55) using the keyboard or number pad.
 Press OK to add fittings.
-Use the Alter Pipe/Fittings tool in the Utilities menu to add/alter fittings in the database.
+Use [Utilities|Alter Pipe/Fittings] to add/alter fittings, pipe types, and curves in the database.

 - For Input Type, right-click and choose from the list.
-Use the Edit RMB lists tool in the Options menu to add your own types.
+Use [Options|Edit RMB lists] to add your own types.

-- For Area, use the calculator feature for Length x Width by typing the numbers without a space (e.g., 89 for 8x9) and pressing Enter.
+- For Area, use the calculator feature for Length x Width by typing the numbers without a space (e.g., 8*9 for 8x9) and pressing Enter.

 HydraCARDs (Troubleshooting)